-At least one of the days we are in Bruges we will venture elsewhere on a day trip, to get a taste of what other delights Belgium has to offer.
-So far, my choices would be Ghent or Brussels.
-Or I might leave it open and see what comes up while we are there and any recommendations we get from the locals.
+At least one of the days the group is in Bruges they will venture elsewhere on a day trip, to get a taste of what other delights Belgium has to offer.
+So far, my suggestions would be Ghent or Brussels.
+Or Kathy may leave it open and see what comes up while she is there and any recommendations she may get from the locals.

-If we are feeling spritely we might climb the 366 of the Belfort (belfry) and enjoy stunning views over Bruges.
+If the group is feeling spritely they might climb the 366 of the Belfort (belfry) and enjoy stunning views over Bruges.

 Artisans and Lace Makers

-We are a creative bunch after all so why not visit the artisans of the area including the lace makers.
+They are an artistic bunch after all so why not visit the artisans of the area including the lace makers.
 I love nothing more than to buy something locally made to take home as a souvenir and I am sure it will be a hit with kathy;s group too.

 There is more you can do, visit other museums and churches or take a horse-drawn carriage ride.

-But I’m looking forward to taking it easy in Bruges.
-Time to catch our breath after Paris, and time to relax and enjoy ourselves.
-I don’t believe in rushing around, throw in a day trip and daily explorations to different parts of the city and I believe our time in Belgium will be well spent.
+But I think the group might appreciate taking it easy in Bruges.
+Time to catch their breath after Paris, and time to relax and enjoy themselves.
+I don’t believe in rushing around, throw in a day trip and daily explorations to different parts of the city and I believe their time in Belgium will be well spent.

 Time spent sketching the beautiful neighbourhoods and canals.
-I don’t think it will matter where we go, Bruges is beautiful and I can’t wait to be there.
+I don’t think it will matter where they go, Bruges is beautiful.

-I’m looking forward to going back to The Netherlands.
-To finally visit without constraints.
-The last time I was there was with my kids, which was wonderful, but travelling with your children even though they were a teen and preteen, is not the same as travelling with like-minded people who are not going to complain to me that they are bored after they have been in the Van Gogh Museum for 10 minutes.
+I enjoyed planning this part of the trip for the group.
+The last time I was in Amsterdam was with my kids, a little different from what the group will experience, travelling with like-minded people who are not going to complain that they are bored after they have been in the Van Gogh Museum for 10 minutes.

 Staying 5 Nights in Amsterdam

-Five nights in Amsterdam will give us plenty of time to explore the city and to jump on a train and explore cities like Leiden, Utrecht or The Hague.
+Five nights in Amsterdam will give the group plenty of time to explore the city and to jump on a train and explore cities like Leiden, Utrecht or The Hague.